brenobattaglin/morty-os-automation/README.md

 For example, if you want to execute your node script in e.g. iTerm2, you'd have to add iTerm.app to the list.

+## Requisites
+This project is really personal.
+So if you want to run everything properly, here it goes:

+1. Install node.js version >= 14
+2. Make sure you're logged in on [these urls](https://github.com/brenobattaglin/morty-os-automator/blob/main/src/constants/url.js) so the scripts can work properly.
+3. Make sure you have [there softwares](https://github.com/brenobattaglin/morty-os-automation/blob/main/src/constants/software-names.js) installed.
+4. Install [these plugins](https://github.com/brenobattaglin/morty-os-automation/blob/main/src/constants/obsidian-commands.js) on Obsidian and make sure they are working via command pallete.

 ## Setup

 1. Run **npm i**.
-2. Make sure you're logged in on [these urls](https://github.com/brenobattaglin/morty-os-automator/blob/main/src/constants/url.js) so the scripts can work properly.

 ## How to use